 Serves 4 to 6

-1 large garlic clove, peeled and grated on a microplane (or crushed in a garlic press)
+large clove garlic, peeled and grated on a microplane (or crushed in a garlic press)

 Place the chicken thighs in a bowl.
 Drizzle with a little oil and season with salt.
-Mix to coat each piece and set aside in the refrigerator.
+Mix to coat each piece and refrigerate until needed.

 Heat your grill or grill pan to medium-high heat.
 While it is heating, make the glaze in a small saucepan.
 Warm the oil over medium heat and add the garlic.
 Cook, stirring, until the garlic is sizzling and fragrant.
 Add the remaining ingredients and whisk until smooth.
 Bring to a boil, whisking frequently, and remove from heat.

 Place the chicken thighs on the hot grill and cook undisturbed until browned, about 3 minutes.
 Flip chicken and brush the tops with the warm glaze.
 Grill until browned on the second side.
 Flip, brush again with the glaze, and grill for about one minute.
 Repeat two more times, so that each side has two coatings of glaze.
 Flip and grill for about one minute after the final glazing.
 Thighs should be slightly charred and cooked through to an internal temperature of at least 165°F. Remove from grill and let rest for a few minutes before serving.